pagongski/brainfuck/README.md

 (this test code is hardcoded in the interpreter as an example)

 Ah hell, go read the wikipedia article to know more.
-Its really fun. really:
+Its really fun.
+Really:

 http://en.wikipedia.org/wiki/Brainfuck